seqcode/stamp/README.md

 ## Version history:

+ * **v.1.3:** 2016-09-23:
+    * Make parsing of STAMP specific TRANSFAC file more robust.
+      Before this change STAMP only processes TRANSFAC files correctly when they looked exactly like this:
+        - motif starts with tag "DE  motif_name".
+        - "DE" tag is directly followed by matrix lines (no "P0" or "PO" tag allowed).
+        - matrix lines are directly followed by a "XX" tag line.
+        - if other tags are present between "DE" and matrix lines or between matrix lines and "XX", STAMP adds for each of those lines "0.0  0.0  0.0  0.0" to the matrix (which was wrong).
  * **v.1.2:** 2015-05-27:
     * This version includes bug fixes and updated compilation instructons that [Gert Hulselmans (KU Leuven)](https://github.com/ghuls/) performed